Menopause and Changes In The Bladder

-A woman’s bladder may get weaker during menopause because her ovaries stop making oestrogen, the hormone that controls her menstrual cycle.
+An older woman’s bladder may get weaker during menopause because her ovaries stop making oestrogen, the hormone that controls her menstrual cycle.
 This can cause her vaginal tissue to become less elastic, the lining of her urethra to thin and her pelvic floor muscles (which support her urethra and bladder) to reduce.

 It can also make her bladder less elastic and overstretched, so that it gets irritated when it fills up with urine and becomes ‘overactive.’

 Oestrogen loss can result in vaginal and urethra dryness, which can put women at higher risk of developing a urinary tract infection as a result of normal bowel bacteria moving into the urethra.

 Postmenopausal weight gain is common, putting extra strain on a woman’s bladder and weakening her pelvic floor muscles, creating stress incontinence.
 Plus, great risk of diabetes can create nerve damage (neuropathy), which means loss of sensation in the bladder, poor emptying and constipation.

 Many women who have given birth and have had damage to their anal sphincter (muscle around the anus) may also find bowel control problems occur with the onset of menopause.

 The most common problems older women face during and after menopause are:

 - Stress incontinence.
 She might complain she’s losing a few drops of urine when coughing, sneezing, or laughing, or leaking when she’s lifting something heavy or doing something that puts pressure on her bladder.

 - Urge incontinence.
 The need to urinate comes on fast and unexpectedly.
 She might complain that she’s not making it to a bathroom in time.
 This is sometimes called an “irritable” or “overactive” bladder.